nicomts/TriviaSharp/README.md

 4. Enter the username of the user you want to delete.
 5. Click the "Delete User" button.
 6. Confirm the deletion in the dialog that appears.

+## Find log files and database
+- The SQLite database file is located in the `~/TriviaSharp` directory.
+- Log files are located in the `~/TriviaSharp/logs` directory.